 Boundary conditions are defined in accordance to the PSA model.
 Operation of all safety systems and normal operation systems affecting accident sequences is taken into account with exception of those failed in the PSA;

 Design parameters such as maximum temperature of the fuel cladding are usually very conservative.
 For the purpose of PSA revised values or new parameters are used.
 In the realistic analysis operator actions are also realistically considered.
-Late or wrong actions are also taken into account.
+Late or wrong actions are also taken into account. (the criteria is reaching to 1200°C of clad temperature)

 Our computer codes used to perform the success criteria analyses are validated and verified for both technical integrity and suitability to assess plant conditions for the reactor pressure, temperature, and flow range of interest, and they accurately analyze the phenomena of interest.